DamareonC/Starship/README.md

 ### Linux

-For Linux users, SFML requires dependencies to be installed (SFML already comes with these dependences on Windows and macOS).
+For Linux users, SFML requires dependencies to be installed (SFML already comes with these dependencies on Windows and macOS).
 Go to [LINUX.md](./docs/LINUX.md) to see what packages to install.

 ## Building Starship